ExpeditionPlus! South America: Patagonia Coast to Coast - Chile to Argentina

 Day 12: Tecka to Paso de Indios

 Highlights: Tea and barbecue, Argentinean steppe

-Today is your opportunity to ride a century, from Tecka to Paso de Indios on Ruta 25 rather than Ruta 40.
-We'll go over our last mountain range and head down to the beginning of the Chubut River Valley Tonight we'll stay in a newly built hostel and we'll visit the new Mapuche cultural center where we'll have dinner.
+Today is your first opportunity to ride a century, from Tecka to Paso de Indios on Ruta 25 rather than Ruta 40.
+We'll go over our last mountain range and head down to the beginning of the Chubut River Valley.
+Again the choices for accommodations are very limited in this remote area so we'll stay in a school dorm or perhaps a hostel so be prepared for the possibility of a dorm style bathroom, and mattresses on the floor.
+Dinner tonight will be at the Mapuche cultural center.

 Distance: 165 kms (102 miles).
 Meals: B, D

 Day 13: Down into the Valle de Los Altares

 Continuing east from Paso de Indios we encounter the Rio Chubut and the landscape changes dramatically as we enter the Valle de Los Altares.
 This green river valley contrasts starkly with the eroded sedimentary cliffs on either side.
 Our destination tonight is a small hotel in the village of Los Altares.